sem-con/Tutorials/1_Usage/README.md

 ## Running your own Semantic Container

-Before you can run your own Semantic Container you need to download the *base image* once from [Dockerhub](https://hub.docker.com/r/semcon/sc-base/) with the following command:
+Before you can run your own Semantic Container you need to download the *base image* from [Dockerhub](https://hub.docker.com/r/semcon/sc-base/) with the following command:

 ```console
 $ docker pull semcon/sc-base